Pediatric Sleep Specialist

 Parasomnias and Sleep Events

-• Restless Leg Syndrome: Uncomfortable sensations in legs affecting sleep
+• Restless legs syndrome: uncomfortable sensations in the legs affecting sleep

 Sleep Schedule Disorders